ratwolfzero/hopalong_python/README.md

 - **a (float or integer)**: The first parameter influencing the Hopalong equation.
 - **b (float or integer)**: The second parameter affecting the equation's dynamics.
 - **c (float or integer)**: The third parameter that modifies the system's characteristics.
-- **num (integer)**: The number of iterations to run (e.g., 1,000,000 or 1_000_000).
+- **num (integer)**: The number of iterations to run (e.g., 1000000 or 1_000_000).

 **Example parameters**:

 - \( a = -2 \)
 - \( b = -0.33 \)
 - \( c = 0.01 \)
-- \( num = 200,000,000 \)
+- \( num = 200_000_000 \)

 These parameters directly influence the appearance of the attractor, and experimenting with different values can yield a wide variety of intricate patterns.

 ### Output

 The program generates a visual representation of the Hopalong Attractor.
 The resulting image displays the trajectory, with colors indicating the "density of hits"—that is, how frequently a particular point was visited during the iterations.
-Darker colors represent points that were hit more often, allowing you to visualize the attractor's structure and behavior effectively.
+Lighter colors represent points that were hit more often, allowing you to visualize the attractor's structure and behavior effectively.

 Basic Version